-The Remuneration Committee comprises three members of the Governing Body.
+The Remuneration Committee comprises three members of the Governing Body and met twice this year.
 The Committee's responsibilities are to make recommendations to the Board on the remuneration and benefits of the Accounting Officer and other senior post-holders.

-Details of remuneration for the year ended 31 July 2023 are set out in note 7 to the financial statements.
+Details of remuneration for the year ended 31 July 2024 are set out in note 8 to the financial statements.